MilkyCookie1to2/Installing-Nvidia-drivers-on-ParrotOS-KDE/README.md

 **REPLACE** the string inside ** ** with your Bus ID and save it to /etc/X11/xorg.conf

 **Step 7:** Now we have to create some scripts according to our display manager.
-Since i'm using ParrotOS KDE which is LightDM, first i created file: /etc/xdg/autostart/optimus.desktop with the following content:
+Since i'm using ParrotOS KDE which is LightDM:

+**1.** Create file: /etc/xdg/autostart/optimus.desktop with the following content:

 ```
 [Desktop Entry]